 Girl disclaimer–I know most, if not all, of these activities are equally beneficial for girls, too!
 I have boys, so I am speaking from experience, when I talk of the benefits of these activities.

-Please comment about your favorite success building activities you do with your boys!
-I’d love to hear some new ideas.
+I’d love to hear some of your ideas – Please comment about your favorite success building activities you do with your children!

 There are affiliate links in the post.
 Thanks for your support.